How To Choose The Best Travel Backpack

 You can click the below links to jump ahead at any time, although I recommend you read the entire post so you don’t miss something important!

-Important Features To Look Your In A Backpack!
+Important Features To Look Your In A Backpack

-Lockable Zips: Remember, almost 70 percent of budget hiking backpacks come without lockable zips.
+Remember, almost 70 percent of budget hiking backpacks come without lockable zips.
 This means if you are flying, you cannot lock your bag.
 So make sure each compartment in your backpack has two zippers that can overlap and be locked together.

-Padded Straps and Back Support: Because comfort is the most important thing while carrying a backpack, it’s important that while choosing a backpack you check that the straps and the hip belt are padded enough, and are adjustable.
+Because comfort is the most important thing while carrying a backpack, it’s important that while choosing a backpack you check that the straps and the hip belt are padded enough, and are adjustable.
 Good, ergonomic, padded shoulder straps will make the weight sit comfortably on your hips, and prevent straps from cutting into your shoulder.
 Similarly, lumbar back support improves your posture by keeping your spine in a neutral arch and distributing weight more evenly.

-Warranty: Though in most cases, it is very unlikely to claim the warranty, having a long warranty, means the company is sure about the quality of the product.
+Though in most cases, it is very unlikely to claim the warranty, having a long warranty, means the company is sure about the quality of the product.
 Hence, always invest in products that come with a warranty.
 It’s moreover nice to have a backup.
-Knowing that your backpack has a 10 or 20 years warranty will make you feel confident in carrying it the way you want.
+Knowing that your backpack has a 10 or 20-year warranty will make you feel confident in carrying it the way you want.

-Understand What Size Fits Your Needs
+Understand What Size Backpack Fits Your Needs

-If you’re one of those people who always carry too much, then buy something bigger (definitely not too bigger though).
+If you’re one of those people who always carry too much, then buy something bigger (definitely not too big though).
 But if you’re someone like me, who can spend a couple of months, with a bit of toiletry, a pair of shoes, 5-6 tees, and about a couple of pairs of pants you don’t need anything bigger than 50 or 60L.

 Most long-term travellers have between 50-70L packs.
 This seems to be the perfect size for all needs.
 Make sure you do not get tempted to buy anything over 70L.
 Because you honestly will not need it.
 A backpack so big will only make you look like a clown – whether you keep it empty or miraculously full.
 So choose smaller, it will be worth it.
 Believe me.